text that reads, crystals, rocks, minerals, gemstones

 Chatoyant Chatoyance and Chatoyancy

-Chatoyance is a reflectance that can be seen in certain rocks, minerals and gemstones.
+Chatoyance is a reflectance that can be seen in certain rocks, minerals, and gemstones.

-The words chatoyant, chatoyance and chatoyancy are all used to describe this optical phenomenon.
+The words chatoyant, chatoyance, and chatoyancy are all used to describe this optical phenomenon.

 Chatoyance is caused as light reflects off fibrous inclusions or cavities within a stone's structure.

-It produces a narrow band of reflected light from beneath the surface of the stone.
-As the direction of light changes the band of light moves.
-In patterned stones this can give the impression of movement on the surface of the stone.
+It produces a narrow band of reflected light from beneath the stone's surface.
+As the direction of light changes, the band of light moves.

 Article Picture